Subroto Paul, M.D.

 The patient is the focus of attention at Weill Cornell.
 A diagnosis of cancer can be overwhelming.
 The variety and complexity of treatment options can be equally confusing.
 At Well Cornell, we, as multi-disciplinary team, strive to carefully explain all diagnostic and therapeutic options available.
 In that way, the patient gets involved in their own care.
 This only helps us ensure that patients receive the most advanced and best care possible.

-Dr. Subroto Paul is an Assistant Professor of Cardiothoracic Surgery and an Attending Surgeon in the Division of Thoracic Surgery at the NewYork Presbyterian Hospital/Weill Cornell Medical Center.
+Dr. Subroto Paul is an Associate Professor of Cardiothoracic Surgery and an Attending Surgeon in the Division of Thoracic Surgery at the NewYork Presbyterian Hospital/Weill Cornell Medical Center.

 Dr. Paul received his undergraduate education from Yale University.
 He then earned his medical school degree from Harvard Medical School.
 He subsequently stayed in Boston to complete both his general and thoracic surgery residencies at Brigham and Women's Hospital, a Harvard Medical School affiliate.